- Our Services

 How to Adopt

-There are seven basic steps to adopting from U.S. foster care.
+There are several steps to adopting from U.S. foster care.
 The first step is deciding you want to pursue adoption and contacting an adoption agency.
 It usually takes about a year from the time you first contact an agency to the time when a child is placed with you.
 This estimate can vary depending on the agency you’re working with and the State where you live.

 Deciding to Pursue Adoption